 The outside grips allows for greater precision, a wider choice of blade positions, and works nicely when wearing gloves.

-The lower guard acts as a traditional guard and blade catcher, but it also keeps the hand from sliding forward onto the blade when using an outside grip.
+The lower guard acts as a traditional guard, but it also keeps the hand from sliding forward onto the blade when using an outside grip.

 The index-finger grooves provide positive indexing for both grips and help keep the hand in place under stress.